rajeshrinet/pystokes/README.md

 It is well-known that crystallization of colloids approximating hard spheres is due, paradoxically, to the higher entropy of the ordered crystalline state compared to that of  the disordered liquid state.
 Out of equilibrium, no such general principle is available to rationalize crystallization.
-Here, we identify a new non-equilibrium mechanism, associated with entropy production rather than entropy gain, which drives crystallization of active colloids near plane walls.
+In this [work](https://doi.org/10.1103/PhysRevLett.117.228002), we identify a new non-equilibrium mechanism, associated with entropy production rather than entropy gain, which drives crystallization of active colloids near plane walls.
 Read more in the [PyStokes Gallery](https://github.com/rajeshrinet/pystokes/wiki/Gallery).

 ![Crystallization of active colloids](https://raw.githubusercontent.com/rajeshrinet/pystokes/master/examples/crystallite.gif)